-(A) Notice of Failure to Install or Complete Improvements.
-If an applicant fails to properly install all required improvements within the term of the performance guarantee, the Town shall give 30 days' written notice to the applicant by certified mail, after which time the Town may draw on the security and use the funds to complete the required improvements.

-(B) Town Completion of Improvements.
-After completing the required improvements, the Town shall provide a complete accounting of the expenditures (to include administrative fees) to the applicant and, as applicable, refund all unused security deposited, without interest.
+- (A) Notice of Failure to Install or Complete Landscaping.
+If an applicant fails to properly install all required landscaping within the term of the performance guarantee, the Town shall give 30 days' written notice to the applicant by certified mail, after which time the Town may draw on the security and use the funds to complete the required installation. - (B) Town Completion of Landscaping.
+After completing the required landscaping installation, the Town shall provide a complete accounting of the expenditures (to include administrative fees) to the applicant and, as applicable, refund all unused security deposited, without interest.